twse/random-stuff/Readable Fonts/Transliteration.md

 [Michael Best / Murari Dasa](http://www.dasya.com/~mbest/freeware/) wrote DiacDos (1993), a collection of TSR programs for writing Classical Sanskrit diacritics on DOS and his screen fonts.

-DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.

 Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription as shown in [this image](http://www.evertype.com/standards/hy/ArmTrans.gif).
 See the related page on the [Evertype site](http://www.evertype.com/standards/hy/jaaip-me1.html) for more info.

 Evyoni Megawriter (1998), by Shemayah ben-Avraham, is a TrueType and PostScript Type 1 font based on Times for use with Semitic languages.
 Many characters are shown in Arial.
 Download the font from [here](http://ebionite.tripod.com/fonts.htm).